Inheritance (Cohabitants) Bill [HL]

 Description

-The Inheritance (Cohabitants) Bill amends several existing Acts to include "qualifying cohabitants" in inheritance law.
-A qualifying cohabitant is defined as someone who was neither married nor in a civil partnership at the time of their partner's death and meets one of two conditions:
+The Inheritance (Cohabitants) Bill amends several existing Acts to include "qualifying cohabitants" in the definition of those entitled to inherit.
+A qualifying cohabitant is someone who:

-• Lived with the deceased as their spouse/civil partner for the five years before their death.
+- Condition A: Lived with the deceased as their spouse or civil partner in the same household for the five years leading up to the death.

-• Is the other parent of the deceased's child, lived with the child and the deceased as their spouse/civil partner for two years before the death.
+- Condition B: Is the other parent of the deceased's child (born on or before death), lived with the child in the same household at the time of death, and lived with the deceased as their spouse or civil partner in the same household for the two years leading up to the death.

 Government Spending